-Purines are part of all human tissue and found in many foods.
-Excess uric acid can be caused by either an over-production of uric acid by the body or the under-elimination of uric acid by the kidneys.
-Also, the ingestion of foods high in purines can raise uric acid levels in the blood and precipitate gout attacks in some people.
+Purines are part of all human tissue and they are found in many foods.
+The ingestion of foods high in purines can raise uric acid levels in the blood and precipitate gout attacks in some people.
+That's why a diet that is low in purines is important for people with gout.

 According to the American Medical Association, purine-containing foods include: